 - Great "first cellular camera" or line-filler unit.

 At around $75 — and frequently less in multi-packs — the Flex-M makes a full cellular camera line affordable.
 You get the same app, free tier, and carrier auto-selection as its bigger brother, with a slower trigger and softer night photos as the trade.
 For covering water, gates, and secondary trails while your best cameras watch the money spots, it’s the obvious filler.
-Skip the no-name $60 cellular cameras on Amazon; their orphaned apps and SIM lock-in make this the true budget floor.
+Skip the no-name $60 cellular cameras on Amazon; their orphaned apps and SIM lock-in make this the true budget floor — and it’s exactly why the Flex-M is the cheapest cellular pick in our cheap trail camera guide, where the rest of the sub-$100 field is non-cellular.
+For how the Flex-M compares to the rest of SpyPoint’s lineup, see our best SpyPoint trail cameras roundup.

-5. Tactacam Reveal Ultra 3.0 — Best Premium
+5. Tactacam Reveal X 4.0 — Best Premium Value

-- Same cheap Reveal plans as the X 3.0.
+- Same cheap Reveal plans as the Pro 4.0.

 6. Bushnell CelluCORE 20 Solar — Best With Solar Included